1 https://www.devenir.com/research/2021-midyear-devenir-hsa-research-report/

-This material should be regarded as educational information on health care and is not intended to provide specific advice.
-If you have questions regarding your particular situation, please contact your legal or tax advisors.
+This material should be regarded as educational information on healthcare considerations and is not intended to provide specific healthcare advice.
+If you have questions regarding your particular situation, please contact your legal or tax advisor.

 Please consult with your own attorney or tax advisor to understand the tax and legal consequences of establishing and maintaining an HSA account, Health FSA, and/or HRA plan.